Castleton, Derbyshire: Geography

 Castleton is situated between the gritstone plateau of the Dark Peak to the north and the gentler limestone scenery of the White Peak to the south.
 It lies at the western end of the Hope Valley and consequently is surrounded on three sides by hills.
 Most prominent is the ridge to the north.
 This is called Great Ridge; it runs east from Mam Tor to Back Tor and Lose Hill, via the pass (hause) of Hollins Cross, where paths from many directions converge and cross over to Edale.
 Alexander von Humboldt visited caves near Castleton and Buxton in June 1790 to investigate the region's geological structures.

 Castleton was formerly on the A625 road from Sheffield to Chapel-en-le-Frith, on the way to Manchester.
-Leaving Castleton, the western road once went over Mam Tor, but after continual landslides and repairs (Mam Tor is called the "Shivering Mountain" because of its very loose shales), it was eventually abandoned.
+Leaving Castleton, the western road once went over Mam Tor, but after continual landslides and repairs - Mam Tor is called the "Shivering Mountain" because of its very loose shales - it was eventually abandoned.
 The only westbound exit from Castleton is now the unclassified road over the narrow Winnats Pass.
 This road is very narrow and steep and unsuitable for heavy vehicles or high volumes.
 Road signage has been designed to discourage through traffic by showing only local destinations.
-Thus, most traffic enters and leaves the village on the eastern (Hope-Hathersage-Sheffield) road (A6187); for traffic going west, that involves a long diversion via the villages of Bradwell and Peak Forest.
+Thus most traffic enters and leaves the village on the eastern (Hope-Hathersage-Sheffield) road (A6187); traffic going west has to make a long diversion via the villages of Bradwell and Peak Forest.

 Castleton has a small bus station from where buses depart hourly to Sheffield (services 272/273) and 2-hourly to Tideswell and Bakewell (service 173).
 Sunday services on route 173 and less frequent services, including services 68 to Buxton, 174 Baslow, Ladybower (273 & 274), 200 Chapel-en-le-frith and Edale 276, were cut in 2017 after cuts in government funding.
 At summer weekends buses link to Chesterfield, Glossop and Ladybower.

 There is no railway station, but Hope station is about 3 km away, and train tickets to Hope and Edale are valid on connecting buses to Castleton.

 Education

-Castleton Church of England Primary School is located within the village.
-It was rated as 'good' in its 2017 Ofsted inspection.
-From October 2017, the school and surrounding area was featured in the ident used by Channel 4.
+Castleton Church of England Primary School was rated 'good' in its 2017 Ofsted inspection.
+From October 2017 the school and surrounding area have been featured in the ident used by Channel 4.

 The nearest secondary school is Hope Valley College.